 Be sure to use a tomato cage to help fit your plant’s needs to ensure that you have ample support for your cherry tomato plant.

-Tips for Avoiding Pests with Cherry Tomatoes
+How to Avoid Pests with Cherry Tomatoes

 Plants will start to attract pests, and tomatoes are a known culprit.
 The best way to ensure that your tomatoes last the summer is to pick them as your cherries start to ripen.
 Overripe cherries will begin to attract bugs, which can then lead to other plants in your pots and garden.